sirech/homepage2/src/pages/articles/2018-09-10-recording-apis-with-wiremock/index.md

   <img src="./images/cassette.png" alt="Recording the API" />
 </figure>

 When an application depends on a third party API, you always seem to face similar challenges.
 Do you integrate against it, even in development?
-What about the tests, won't they be flaky if need it to be present for them to run?
+What about the tests, won't they be flaky if the API needs to be there?

 Meanwhile, if you decide to use stubs, how sure are you that the application is, well, working?
 I can't remember how many times I have had perfectly green tests based on mocks that were not testing anything, because the API had changed in some way.